pushpram/local-folder-to-github/README.md

 - Add files to track.
 Easiest command: `git add --all`
 - Now time to commit this much
 - Commit command: `git commit -m "first local commit"`

+## 2. Steps Github(or any git tool):
+- Github does not have option to create a new repo from cli before installing some kind of other tool (as per last I know)
+- So first create a new repo on Github(I named it `local-folder-to-github` same as my local folder name)
+- Didn't selected the option to create a readme as I alreadt created one here
+- Time to connect this local folder to online repo